mariamargherita/MedmnistImageClassification/README.md

 The primary goal of this project is to address the following problem:

-> **Problem**: Our goal is to construct a classifier that can determine the class of a new, unseen example as accurately as possible for both *PathMNIST* and *BreastMNIST* datasets.
+> **Problem**: Our goal is to explore classifiers that can determine the class of a new, unseen example as accurately as possible for both *PathMNIST* and *BreastMNIST* datasets.
+> **Disclaimer**: This will be more an exploration of the *MEDMNIST* datasets, models and techniques than a results oriented analysis, thus our overall performance might result unsatisfactory for users who look for great results.

 The main *metric* that will be used to assess the performance of the models is *accuracy*.
 <br>